-Well where do I begin, the fabulous Krispy Kreme doughnut tower wedding cake so tall it nearly reaches the fairy light corrugated iron roof of Stone Barn, or the fabulous fashion worn by the bride and her best girls?
-Let's start with the fashion, as I fear if I start taking about the alternative wedding cake I may never stop!
+Well where do I begin, the fabulous Krispy Kreme doughnut tower wedding cake so tall it nearly reaches the fairy light corrugated iron roof of Stone Barn or the fabulous fashion worn by the bride and her best girls?
+Let's start with the fashion, as I fear if I start talking about the alternative wedding cake I may never stop!
 So, Bride Emily, what an absolute beauty she is in her Pronovias Tami wedding dress; the pockets, the cross over back with bow detail and the clean silhouette of the gown is simply jar dropping, and make all those portraits by Michelle Wood Photography of her with her beau Josh extra special.
-Plus I love, love, love the bardot neckline and high low hem of the bridesmaids steel grey ASOS dresses.
-Keeping with the chic theme are the tin can white floral centrepieces, giant balloons, hanging paper lanterns and innovative barber board table plan, complimenting the already fabulous Cotswolds, country venue beautifully and making this a Winter wedding with a difference.
+Plus I love, love, love the Bardot neckline and high low hem of the bridesmaids' steel grey ASOS dresses.
+Keeping with the chic theme are the tin can white floral centrepieces, giant balloons, hanging paper lanterns and innovative barber board table plan, complementing the already fabulous Cotswolds, country venue beautifully and making this a Winter wedding with a difference.

 Emily The Bride: I knew the exact style of dress I wanted and found ‘the one’ when searching through Pinterest.
 I had to track down the Pronovias Tami and found only one boutique with it available to try on.
 I headed down to Windsor & Eton Brides to try on the dress.
 I wasn’t allowed to try on my chosen one until I’d tried 5 others on but as soon as I put on the Tami I knew this was absolutely the dress for me!
 It had pockets, a traditional front and an amazing cross strap back with a big bow, I felt really lucky to have found my dress so quickly.
 Eva and Carla were absolutely amazing and even had to deal with me fainting at my first fitting.

-Josh always knew he didn’t want to wear a morning suit and we wanted to buy all of the boys suits as their presents.
+Josh always knew he didn’t want to wear a morning suit and we wanted to buy all of the boys' suits as their presents.
 We tried various shops and eventually settled on the slimfit blue sharksin suit from Moss Bros.
 We got an amazing deal as they were normally £159 but we got 2 for £150.
-Always look out for the special offers Moss Bros run, especially when you need to buy quite a few!
+Always lookout for the special offers Moss Bros run, especially when you need to buy quite a few!
 The bow ties were from the neckwear shop and we had to ensure Jackson, our bulldog had a matching one so his was also attached to his collar and he looked very handsome!
 My dad went for his traditional Royal Stewart tartan Scottish kilt and he has 4 girls (I’m the oldest) so felt it’s a worthwhile investment to purchase the full outfit rather than hire

 After getting engaged we booked in to see nearly 10 wedding reception venues and The Stone Barn was the second one we saw.
 We knew as soon as we walked in that this was very us.
 We didn’t want a traditional barn and we definitely didn’t want shabby chic.
 This venue was different, cool and industrial and Clayton, the events manager, knew exactly what we were looking for.